 When the days become shorter, you must prepare for molting chickens if you have a bunch of feathery friends.
 Chickens start to molt during the fall season, but what to feed molting chickens?
 They require high nutrition and food and snacks packed with proteins during this season.
 The reason why it’s necessary is that chickens lose feathers during fall, and to start the regrowth process, owners must enhance their protein intake.
+A good layer feed can help a lot.

 Additionally, if their feathers don’t grow back on time, it will impact their wellbeing in the upcoming winter; hence, enriching their intake and increasing the possibilities of quality feather regrowth is crucial.